top of page

 Bloating is a common condition, with up to 25% of people without gut conditions complaining of abdominal bloating and up to 96% with irritable bowel syndrome.
 Whilst some bloating is a normal byproduct of digestion, it can become issue if it becomes frequent and uncomfortable.

 Sounds like you?
 Don't worry, there is plenty you can do about it.
-Here are just a few things you can think about to get on top of your bloating.
+Here is our Dietitian's Cheat Sheet including a few starting points for you to consider to beat the bloat.

 What is bloating?